zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Gene Tracks

-Vieweing TSSs and/or TSRs in gene tracks can be useful for a variety of reason.
-It can make obvious which 5' isoforms of a transcript are expressed, hint at potential misannotation of genes, uncover 5' UTR structure, and other various goodies.
+Vieweing TSSs and/or TSRs in gene tracks can be useful for a variety of reasons.
+It can make clear which 5' isoforms of a transcript are expressed, hint at potential misannotation of genes, uncover 5' UTR structure, and various other goodies.
+In TSRexploreR, tracks can be created based on a gene/transcript name or genomic coordinates.

-A convenient function to generate gene tracks for TSSs and/or TSRs is included in tsrexplorer.
-Tracks can be created based on a gene/transcript name, or genomic coordinates.
-Additionally, if tracks are generated based on genes/transcripts, the promoter region only can be optionally displayed.
+Additionally, if tracks are generated based on genes/transcripts, the promoter region alone can optionally be displayed.

 ```
 annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "tsrexplorer")